 Toothache is something that most of us will experience at some point in our lives, for one reason or another.
 There are many things that can cause tooth pain, but when it happens to you, all you really want to know is how to treat your toothache.

 In this article we look at what causes different types of tooth pain, how to get rid of toothache if you're in pain right now, and what treatment you might need to stop it altogether.

-We also have some tips for preventing tooth and gum pain in the future.
+We also have some tips for preventing painful tooth and gum problems in the future.

 Table of contents

 - 3 Pain from tooth infection or decay

 - 6 Toothache after filling or other dental work

 - 9 Toothache at night

 - 10 How to get rid of toothache

 If you're reading this article because you or someone you know has a toothache right now, check for other symptoms that are a sign of something more serious.
 You should go to A&E if you have any of the following as well as toothache symptoms: